- The Fiscal

 - What You

-On March 31, 2021, President Biden released details for a proposed American Jobs Plan — a nearly $2.7 trillion package aimed at addressing a range of issues, including transportation and other infrastructure, climate change, caregiving, and housing.
+President Biden’s recently released budget for fiscal year 2022 shows new details for his proposed American Jobs Plan — a nearly $2.6 trillion package aimed at addressing a range of issues, including transportation and other infrastructure, climate change, caregiving, and housing.
 If approved by the Congress, the sweeping package would represent one of the largest federal investments in the nation’s infrastructure in history — though the scope of the proposal goes far beyond what is traditionally thought of as “infrastructure.”
-What’s more, the administration has proposed changes to corporate tax policy as a means of fully offsetting the cost of the package.
+What’s more, the Administration has proposed changes to corporate tax policy as a means of partially offsetting the cost of the package.

 Let’s take a closer look at the key components of the American Jobs Plan, as well as the potential pay-fors that have been proposed.

 The American Jobs Plan would be a massive investment in a range of national priorities.
 In addition to spending on transportation infrastructure like roads and bridges, the package aims to address issues such as clean drinking water, electric grid improvements, high-speed internet, racial and economic inequality, affordable housing, job training, and expanded access to home and community care for the elderly and individuals with disabilities.

 The proposed spending in the American Jobs Plan would cover the following categories (numbers refer to 10-year cost as estimated by the Administration):

 In addition to $2.2 trillion in proposed direct federal outlays, the American Jobs Plan also includes an additional $368 billion in estimated clean energy tax breaks, bringing the total cost of the package to roughly $2.6 trillion.